 Q: Who is credited with strategically using television for political communication?
 A: Dwight D. Eisenhower is widely credited with strategically using television to connect with American voters and shape public perception.
 His administration recognized the power of television and used it to craft a carefully managed image of Eisenhower as a steady, trustworthy leader.

 Q: How has the use of television in presidential communication changed since Eisenhower's time?
 A: The use of television in presidential communication has evolved dramatically since Eisenhower's time.
 Today, presidents have access to a multitude of platforms, including social media, cable news, and streaming services, to connect with the public.
-However, the fundamental principles of using media to shape public perception and communicate policy goals remain the same.
+That said, the fundamental principles of using media to shape public perception and communicate policy goals remain the same.

 Q: What are some tips for presidents and political leaders on leveraging television effectively?
 A: Some tips include understanding your audience, being authentic and genuine, using visuals effectively, controlling your narrative, and leveraging expert advice.